SAP vs. JD Edwards ERP

 High total cost of ownership

-A complete suite of modular, pre-integrated industry-specific business applications designed for rapid deployment and ease of administration on a pure internet architecture.
-Ideally suited for organizations which manufacture, construct, distribute, service, or manage products or other physical assets.
+JD Edwards EnterpriseOne, distributed by Oracle, offers a complete suite of modular, pre-integrated industry-specific business applications designed for rapid deployment and ease of administration on a pure internet architecture.
+It is ideal for organizations that manufacture, construct, distribute, service, or manage products or other physical assets.

 • Manufacturing